TysonStanley/tysonstanley.github.io/_posts/2018-02-11-r_dissertation.md

 author, output, bibliography, and nocite.
 The documentation for this can be found at [RMarkdown's website](https://rmarkdown.rstudio.com).
 The other pieces are more rare but still documented as useful YAML options in RMarkdown.
-Among these, `documentclass: DissertateUSU`.
+Among these, `documentclass: DissertateUSU` is important.
 This pulls information from another file called `DissertateUSU.cls`, which ultimately controls much of the formatting of the outputted PDF file.
-This file was heavily adjusted by my colleague and me to match the specified formatting for Utah State University (thus the dissertateUSU name).
+This file was made particularly to match the specified formatting for Utah State University (thus the dissertateUSU name) and thus won't be a perfect fit for all the other universities.
+My guess is that it is a great starting point for you to match your own situation's guidelines.

 This file has comments throughout to highlight what each section is doing.
 It includes the formatting of the title page as well.
 The title